 The District sold General Obligation Tax Bonds in 2013 in the amount of \$5,000,000 to help pay the costs of the Bayfield Water Treatment Plant Expansion Project.
-The current outstanding principal for those bonds at the end of 2018 is \$3,745,000.
+The current outstanding principal for those bonds at the end of 2020 is \$3,310,000.
 The District borrowed \$2,500,000 from the Colorado Water Resources and Power Development Authority to pay the costs of pipeline construction in 2016, 2017 and 2018.
 Although the District usually pays for pipeline construction with annual revenues, because the cost of the water treatment plant expansion exceeded the 2013 GO Bonds, it felt that it was necessary to borrow the money to backfill revenues that would have been used for pipeline construction instead of the treatment plant expansion.
-The current outstanding principal on that loan is \$2,278,106.
-The Sundance/Farraday

-Subdistrict No. 1 borrowed \$1,000,000 from the CWRPDA in Drinking Water Revolving Fund monies to fund the distribution system in the Sundance Hills and Farraday Subdivisions.
-The first principal payment due on this loan will be in November 2019.
+The current outstanding principal on that loan is \$2,056,071.
+The Sundance/Farraday Subdistrict No. 1 borrowed \$1,000,000 from the CWRPDA in Drinking Water Revolving Fund monies to fund the distribution system in the Sundance Hills and Farraday Subdivisions.
+The first principal payment due on this loan was made in November 2019 and left an outstanding principal of \$979,544.
+Because of a grant from the Colorado Department of Local Affairs that was obtained to help fund the project, only \$698,033 of the loan was required and it was reduced to that amount in 2020.
+The current outstanding balance of this loan is \$585,461.